A Letter of Administration is an essential legal document in Singapore, granted when a person dies intestate (without a will).

 The spouse is the highest priority when applying for a Grant of Letters of Administration.
 However, they may refuse to administer the deceased’s estate.

-For instance, the spouse may be physically incapacitated or lives overseas.
-They may have the children apply as administrators, provided they are 21 and above.
+For instance, the spouse may be physically incapacitated or live overseas.
+In this case, they may have the children apply as administrators, provided they are 21 and above.

 If the person entitled to the grant is an infant or a minor, the guardian will take their place and apply on their behalf.
 The same rule applies to mentally disordered individuals.
 Their guardian or anyone responsible for managing their affairs can apply for the grant.